KillianLynch/NEW-19C-LAB/hybrid-partitioned-tables/partitioning.md

 Now that we have data in an external location, in our case Object Storage, we are going to create a hybrid partitioned table called Sales\_by\_year.
 We will have one partition pointing to the data in our Object Storage bucket, and 3 internal partitions for years 2021, 2020, and 2019.

-To set the stage, our fictitious company only needs to keep the last 2 years worth of sales data internally and today is the day where they go through and exchange the 3 year old data to an external source.
-We will be exchanging our 2019 internal partition to an external partition located in the same Object Storage bucket as our other Sales_old data.

 Hybrid Partitioned Tables support many partition level operations, including:
 -	Creating a single level RANGE and LIST partitioning methods